 CIH AO offer top up units at level 4 and 5 in relevant topics which can help you to cover any content missing from your qualification.

 The Institute of Housing Professional Qualification (PQ) ran from 1978 to the early 1990s.
 This was designed as a three year course studied part time by day release, correspondence course or private study.
-It was divided into 3 parts, each one year of study with exams at the end of each year.
+It was divided into three parts, each one year of study with exams at the end of each year.
 All exams had to be passed to progress to the next year.
 This was graded as a degree equivalent course.
 The academic syllabus included:

 Part I: